Jeandre-Groenewald/Sloffies---Parametric-slides/README.md

 You can find the model on MakerWorld: [Sloffies - Parametric slides](https://makerworld.com/en/models/1630149-sloffies-parametric-slides#profileId-1721631).

-The script is Open Source you are free to remix, adapt, and build on the existing design.
+The OpenSCAD script is Open Source you are free to remix, adapt, and build on the existing design.

 ![slide shoes](cover_photo.JPG)